In this psychological thriller/mystery, Professor Jason Butler battles

 addresses many issues, but the overriding theme is dealing with terror

 and terrorism.
 Somewhat ironically, given what has happened since

-911, the terrorist group in the novel was from the Middle East and
+911, the terrorist group in the novel was from the Middle or Far East and

 intimidated governments and political groups with their violence.